Jeremie-Beucler/How-to-automate-experiments-in-Qualtrics/index.md

 Before proceeding, read the *Preparing a Simple Format TXT or DOC File* and the *Preparing an Advanced Format TXT or DOC File* sections of the following page, which explain the rules you have to follow in your `.txt` file : [How to import a survey on Qualtrics](https://www.qualtrics.com/support/survey-platform/survey-module/survey-tools/import-and-export-surveys/).

 Once you have understood how the `.txt` file works, you can generate a basic trial structure.
 Then, you  only have to use a `for` loop to fill this structure with your different items.
+I advise you to create one block per trial, as one trial contains several elements in Qualtrics format.
+Hence, for trial n°1, you will create block n°1 containing fixation cross n°1, question n°1 ...

 Here is an example of what this part of your code may look like.
-This generates simple trials, with a fixation cross, a MCQ and a timer (to record RT).
+This generates simple trials, with a fixation cross and a MCQ.
+The "rt" elements correspond to "timers" in Qualtrics, that allow to record RT or to display an element for a givent duration.

 Note :